ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

 It’s good that you are thinking about IT.
 We’ve made a special section of Launchpad just for questions about IT.
 You can find this here…

 I've got a question about Orientation Week?

-At this introductory event, you will be welcomed by the Dean of Medicine, the Programme Director, the Year 1 Lead and the Lead GCM.
-We will also explain all the events that are planned for Monday and the rest of Orientation Week.
+At this introductory event, you will be welcomed by the Dean of Medicine, the ScotGEM Programme Director, the Year 1 Lead and the Lead GCM.
+We will also explain all the events that are planned for Monday and the rest of orientation week.

-During Orientation week there will be a full programme of introductory classes specifically organised by the School of Medicine for new medical students .
-Your attendance at these classes is essential since they will help you to find you feet in the early stages of you medical course .
+During orientation week there will be a full programme of introductory classes specifically organised by the School of Medicine for new medical students – where possible these will be delivered live and in person.
+Your attendance at these classes is essential since they will help you to find you feet in the early stages of you medical course.

-The full programme for ScotGEM students can be viewed by clicking here
+The provisional programme for ScotGEM students can be viewed by clicking here

 What about improving my study skills?

 The University Orientation Week Programme includes courses in study skills.
 Although we are committed to supporting you during your medical studies, we are unable to provide individual help on a daily basis.
 The School provides many resources to help you self-assess your own progress, and the University provides study skills sessions via CEED for those requiring additional help, but you ultimately have to take charge of your own studies.
 The responsibility for your success now falls on your own shoulders (this is a health warning!).